👋 Hi, I'm Scott Brady.

 I sometimes make an appearance on the speaking circuit, whether it's user groups, conferences, or recorded mediums.

 The best way to keep up to date with me is by following me on Twitter.
 Feel free to reach out if you have an article request.
 If you are not a fan of twitter you can find me on most other social media platforms using the alias scottbrady91.

 If you want to get in contact about speaking engagements, please email me at [email protected].
 I usually speak about or run workshops on IdentityServer4 and OpenID Connect; however, when Dom & Brock are hogging this topic, I enjoy talking about ASP.NET Core, Authentication, and FIDO2.
 Travel & expenses are requested to offset my employer's loss of a resource.

 Please contact me through the above channels for consultancy, referencing this site in your inquiry.
 The IdentityServer options include training, workshops, consultancy, and even development time where my team and I will develop a custom IdentityServer solution for you.

-I can look a little different up close as I have a condition called Vitiligo which has caused some pigmentless patches of skin on my face and hands.
+I can look a little different during the summer months due to a condition called Vitiligo, which has caused pigmentless patches of skin on my face and hands.
 Luckily for me, I'm lily-white and live in Britain, but this condition affects a lot of people and can affect your confidence and life.

 The bride in the picture is my beautiful wife, Rachel, on our wedding day.
-That was the best day of my life.
-Next on the life checklist is to buy a house...
+That was easily the best day of our lives so far.